ndidplatform/ndidplatform.github.io/index.md

     RP->>+Platform: send_data_request_to_id_at_idp_async
     Note over RP,Platform: Q2: Is this an SDK function call?
 How do RP communicate with the platform?
 HTTP API or via message bus?
     Platform-->>-RP: request_id
-    Platform-->>IDP: authentication_request
+    Platform-->>IdP: authentication_request
-    IDP->>User: Authentication/consent request
+    IdP->>User: Authentication/consent request
-    User-->>IDP: Accept
+    User-->>IdP: Accept
-    Note over Platform,IDP: Q3: This looks like a synchronous call.
+    Note over Platform,IdP: Q3: This looks like a synchronous call.
 Since a consent may take a long time, should it be asynchronous?
 If so, should IDP tell the platform, or should the platform poll the IDP for response?
-    IDP-->>Platform: confirm
+    IdP-->>Platform: confirm
     Platform->>RP: (callback)
     Note over RP,Platform: Q4: In the whitepaper, RP does not have a callback URL.
 Should the RP implement a callback URL (like OAuth) or should RP poll for status (using check_request_status)?
 In case of callback, why not send the status along with callback?
     RP->>+Platform: check_request_status